numericalEFT/MCIntegration.jl/README.md

 # Quick start

 The following example demonstrates the basic usage of this package.
-This code calculates the are of a circle and the volume of a sphere using one Markov chain.
+This code calculates the area of a circle and the volume of a sphere using one Markov chain.
 The code can be found [here](example/sphere.jl).

 ```julia
 using MCIntegration